Eastern-Research-Group/cloudfoundry_audit_events/README.md

 # Cloud Foundry Audit Events

-This repository contains a script and associated GitHub Action that can be used automatically export [Cloud Foundry Audit Events](https://docs.cloudfoundry.org/running/managing-cf/audit-events.html) on a scheduled basis.
+This repository contains a script and associated GitHub Action that can be used to automatically export [Cloud Foundry Audit Events](https://docs.cloudfoundry.org/running/managing-cf/audit-events.html) on a scheduled basis.
 It also contains a script that can create an MS Excel document based on the data obtained from the automated script.

 ## Reason for its creation